cryptfi/cryptfi.github.io/_posts/2018-03-31-database-resources.md

 ## Forums

 There's a wide array of database sharing Forums, most of which are open to the Public, the largest seemingly being [RaidForums](https://raidforums.com/).
-They have an official list of leaked databases, which have been verified by the Forum owner, aswell as a section where anybody can post anything from their collection in return for an on-forum currency named 'Credits', which allow them to then buy other peoples shares.
+The jist seems to be there's two sub-sections from the Database section one with official presumably verified ones and the other for anyone to post in, in return for posting them people can buy them with credits (an on-forum currency) which they can get by either paying the Forum for or posting their databases and getting paid.

 Some runner up Forums being [DemonForums](https://demonforums.net/), [BreachForums](https://www.breachforums.com/) and [MoneyTeam](http://forums.money.team) all following the same type of on-forum currency idea.